-Although I myself don’t order a curry or food like that this has happened a lot when I have ordered something to be missing from the delivery.
+Although I don’t order a curry or food like that this has happened a lot when I have ordered something to be missing from the delivery.
 Sometimes it is that mayo dip, sometimes it is the chips or it is chicken wings that I have been figuratively dying to eat and I won’t even go into how common it has been to have any ordered drinks missing.

-I would like to believe I am a reasonable person and these things do happen but the part that really annoys me is the defensiveness about admitting these mistakes.
+I would like to believe I am a reasonable person and that these things do happen but the part that annoys me is the defensiveness about admitting these mistakes.
 To use a real-life example of mine.
 I ordered a pizza, wedges, and chicken wings from a place in Stamford and naturally, the chicken wings did not arrive.
 I rang them up to explain that my chicken wings did not arrive and I want you right now to jump to the comments and guess what the answer they gave back out of these options.